Security Audit

 Even though your smart contract is bug-free and securely developed, hackers can always find a way to exploit potential security loopholes and vulnerabilities.
 They can either compromise a smart contract or an entire blockchain platform and steal thousands and millions worth of cryptocurrency.

 A periodic penetration testing and security audit for a smart contract is the solution to this problem.
-Security audits and pentesting helps you uncover these potential vulnerabilities in your system and gives you time to fix these weaknesses before a hacker(s) tries to exploit them and hack your platform.
+Pentesting and smart contract audit processes helps you uncover these potential vulnerabilities in your system and gives you time to fix these weaknesses before a hacker(s) tries to exploit them and hack your platform.

-Here are some steps you can take to do a smart contract audit and pentesting:
+Here are some steps you can take to do pentesting and smart contract audit online:

 • Perform static analysis of your code to identify style inconsistency and vulnerable code using a SAST tool